PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION THREE: CHAPTER MEMBER WELFARE COMMITTEE

 The Chapter Member Welfare Committee shall be formed as stipulated in Article One, Section Four.
-The CCC may appoint a CMWC chair (or multiple co-chairs) tasked with fielding CMWC reports and coordinating formation of CMWC as needed.
+The CCC may appoint a CMWC chair (or multiple co-chairs) tasked with fielding CMWC reports and coordinating formation of CMWC(s) as needed.
 Aside from the CMWC chair(s), the committee shall be dissolved when it is determined by the CMWC or the affected person that the situation is stable.

 ## SECTION FOUR: OTHER COMMITTEES